|Nutritional Guidelines (per serving)|

 Serving a crowd?
 This recipe is easily doubled or tripled.

-Or, for a simple vegetarian meal, use the carrot salad to add color an piquant flavor to a rice or grain bowl.
-Cook up a pot of Quinoa with Black Beans, Corn, and Zucchini.
-Spoon the mixture into bowls, and top with cubes of Sweet Ginger Tofu and Moroccan carrots.
+Or, for a simple vegetarian meal, use the carrot salad to add color and piquant flavor to a rice or grain bowl.
+Cook up a pot of quinoa with black beans, corn, and zucchini.
+Spoon the mixture into bowls, and top with cubes of sweet ginger tofu and Moroccan carrots.
 Sliced avocado and hot sauce would be great toppers.
 Not only is this a great, no-fuss meal for Meatless Mondays or busy weeknights, but it's also perfect for packing if you carry a lunch to work or school!

 Edited by Miri Rotkovitz